Robertstar2000/Hypatia/README.md

 1.  **Download Files**: Download the repository files (`index.html`, `index.tsx`, `README.md`, etc.).
 2.  **Open in Browser**: Open the `index.html` file in a modern web browser (like Chrome, Firefox, or Edge).
-3.  **Provide API Key**: Upon loading, the application will prompt you for API access.
-This is required for the AI features to function.
-You can provide your own free Google Gemini API key, which you can get from [Google AI Studio](https://aistudio.google.com/app/apikey).
+3.  **Provide API Access**: Upon loading, the application will prompt you for API access.
+You have two options:
+    -   **API Key (Recommended)**: Provide your own free Google Gemini API key, which you can get from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    -   **Promo Code**: For demonstration purposes, you can use the promo code `MTI` to use the application with a pre-configured, session-based API key.

     *Security Note*: Your API key is stored in memory for the duration of your session and is never saved or sent to any server besides Google's API endpoints.
 4.  **Begin Research**: Once authenticated, you can start creating your first research project!